Virtual world language learning: Virtual tourism

 Language learning can take place in public spaces within virtual worlds.
 This offers greater flexibility with locations and students can choose the locations themselves, which enables a more constructivist approach.

 The wide variety of replica places in Second Life, e.g. Barcelona, Berlin, London and Paris, offers opportunities for language learning through virtual tourism.
 Students can engage in conversation with native speakers who people these places, take part in conducted tours in different languages and even learn how to use Second Life in a language other than English.

 The Hypergrid Adventurers Club is an open group of explorers who discuss and visit many different OpenSim virtual worlds.
 By using hypergrid connectivity, avatars can jump between completely different OpenSim grids while maintaining a singular identity and inventory.

 The TAFE NSW-Western Institute Virtual Tourism Project commenced in 2010 and was funded by the Australian Flexible Learning Framework's eLearning Innovations Project.
 It is focused on developing virtual worlds learning experiences for TVET Tourism students and located on the joycadiaGrid.

 Autonomous learning

-Virtual worlds offer exceptional opportunities for autonomous learning.
-The video Language learning in Second Life: an Introduction by Helen Myers (Karelia Kondor in SL) is a good illustration of an adult learner's experiences of her introduction to SL and in learning Italian.
+Virtual worlds offer opportunities for autonomous learning.
+The video Language learning in Second Life: an Introduction by Helen Myers (Karelia Kondor in SL) illustrates an adult learner's experiences of her introduction to SL and in learning Italian.